BCStudentSoftwareDevTeam/documentation/database.md

 ### Default username and password

-By default, the mysql root user has no password, but is only accessible when your host user is the superuser (root).
+By default, the mysql root user has no password and is only accessible when your host user is the superuser (root).
 This means that this command, `mysql -u root`, will not work out of the box as your normal user.
 You would need to use sudo, like `sudo mysql -u root`.
 It is generally not good to have an unsecured root login anywhere, but if you are setting this up in a development environment it is probably ok.
 To change the user so you can access it without sudo, connect to mysql and run the following SQL:

     mysql> DROP USER 'root'@'localhost';
     mysql> CREATE USER 'root'@'%' IDENTIFIED BY '<PASS>';